-From 1 April 2017, it will be an offence to buy alcohol for re-sale from unapproved UK wholesalers.
-With the exception of purchases direct from overseas suppliers and purchases from licensed retailers who are making only incidental sales, trade buyers will need to ensure that the wholesalers they purchase from have been approved by HMRC
+It is an offence to buy alcohol for re-sale from unapproved UK wholesalers.
+With the exception of purchases direct from overseas suppliers and purchases from licensed retailers who are making only incidental sales, trade buyers will need to ensure that the wholesalers they purchase from have been approved by HMRC.

 To ensure your purchase is legitimate, as a trade buyer you’ll need to carry out sufficient due diligence.
 You must demonstrate to HMRC that you requested a wholesaler’s URN and checked its authenticity before you did business with them.